dermesser/uvco/README.md

 Exceptions are propagated through the coroutine stack.
 If a coroutine throws an exception, it will be thrown at the point of the `co_await` that started the coroutine.

-There are two difficulties:

-1. `libuv` close() operations are asynchronous.
-In almost all cases, you should run `co_await obj.close()` to ensure correct freeing of resources.
-However, almost all uvco types emulate synchronous close in their destructor, so even if an exception is thrown or you forget to explicitly close an object, no resources nor memory will be leaked.
-2. Exceptions are only rethrown from the `runMain()` call if the event loop has finished.
+Exceptions are only rethrown from the `runMain()` call if the event loop has finished.
 If a single active libuv handle is present, this will not be the case, and the application will appear to hang.
 Therefore, prefer handling exceptions within your asynchronous code.

 ## Dependencies